The ESG Diversity Standard Index

 How is the SDI Index calculated?

-The index is a score that is an easily interpretable measure of D&I as a complex multi-dimensional space, ripe for analysis across five pillars.
-It measures both the efforts to collect meaningful diversity data, and the results on Community Representation, Inclusion Sentiment, Proportional Representation, and Trust.
+Our index is a score that is an easily interpretable measure of D&I as a complex multi-dimensional space, ripe for analysis across five pillars.
+It measures both the efforts to collect meaningful diversity data, and the results on Community Representation, Inclusion Sentiment, Proportional Representation, and Survey Cooperation.

 Across these five pillars, the index is weighted.
-The weight (or relative importance) assigned to each pillar has been developed by Diversity Atlas’s Anthrodata Team, comprising Data Scientists, Anthropologists, DEI professionals, and subject matter experts across a range of disciplines.
-Organisations are rated on a scale from 0 to 10, with points allocated for meeting each scoring criteria in the pillars.
+The weight (or relative importance) assigned to each pillar has been developed by Diversity Atlas’s Anthrodata Team.
+The index works on a scale from 0 to 10, with points allocated for meeting each scoring criteria in the pillars.

 Pillar